I’ve been doing critiques recently and wanted to give writers some pointers about dialogue spacing.

 Dialogue spacing seems like a no-brainer to some of you, but I just gave this note about five times in a row and it seems like there are people out there for whom this isn’t second nature.

 Also, to go along with this note: You don’t need a tag for every piece of dialogue if there are only two people in a scene.
 If you follow the above tip, your readers will be able to follow who’s talking.
 You should only go heavy on the dialogue tags if there are three or more people in a scene, because things could get hairy there.

-To learn more about dialogue tags, click here.
-Finally, another dialogue post.
+Follow the link to learn more about dialogue tags.
+Finally, another post about how to write dialogue.
 You can never be too careful or judicious with your dialogue tags.
-This is one thing that could either support your scenes beautiful or be completely distracting.
+This is one thing that could either support your scenes beautifully or be completely distracting.